pkoukos/grcarma/INSTALL.md

 ## Windows ##

-It is strongly recommended that windows users use the installer located in the windows subfolder of the top directory.
-You can download the installer by following this [link] (https://github.com/pkoukos/grcarma/blob/master/windows/grcarma_installer.exe) and clicking on 'View raw'.
+It is _strongly_ recommended that windows users use the installer located in the windows subfolder of the top directory.
+You can download the installer by following this [link] (https://github.com/pkoukos/grcarma/blob/master/windows/grcarma_installer.exe) and clicking on __'View raw'__.

 The installer will guide you through each step of the installation process and automatically export the location that will be specified for the installation of the program to the path.